chagom/chagom.github.io/_pages/about.md

 My work spans Human-Robot Interation (HRI), social psychology-inspired AI, and socially-aligned robot behaviors.
 I'm interested in bringing robots closer to people in meaningful and intuitive ways.

+Interaction is fundamentally reciprocal.
+I study human behavior in HRI, observing and analyzing behavioral patterns that emerge through the mutual process. *(And sometimes, I like to think I read people pretty well too)*

 While some may see my goals as overly ambitious, I am someone who pursues what I truly believe in with persistence and sincerity.

 You can find my publications, ongoing projects, and contact information through this website.